Murder of Abby Choi: Investigations

 After the murder of Choi came to light, the police first arrested three suspects on 25 February 2023.
-One of them was Choi's former brother-in-law Anthony Kwong Kong-kit (鄺港傑) who was her hired driver, while the other two were the first suspect's parents, who both used to be Choi's parents-in-law before she divorced her first husband Alex Kwong Kong-chi (鄺港智).
-Choi married Alex Kwong when she was 18 years old and had two children during their three-year long marriage before it ended with a divorce on an unknown date.
-Afterwards, Choi married her current husband Chris Tam, whose father is the founder of a restaurant chain Tamjai Yunnan Mixian(譚仔雲南米線), and she had two more children with Tam.
-Despite their divorce, Choi maintained a close relationship with her former husband and his kin.
+One of them was Choi's former brother-in-law Anthony Kwong Kong-kit (鄺港傑), who was her hired driver, while the other two were the first suspect's parents, who both used to be Choi's parents-in-law before she divorced her first husband Alex Kwong Kong-chi (鄺港智).

-After a citywide manhunt by police (with a reward amounting to approximately HK$2 million), Alex Kwong later became the fourth to be arrested after he unsuccessfully tried to escape Hong Kong by boat.
+After a citywide manhunt by police, Alex Kwong later became the fourth to be arrested after he unsuccessfully tried to escape Hong Kong by sea.
 It was alleged that the death of Choi was masterminded by her former father-in-law Kwong Kau (鄺球), a former policeman who was previously accused of rape.
 The motive was believed to be the result of a money dispute, and a luxury apartment believed to be bought by Choi before putting it under her former father-in-law's name.
 The luxury apartment is located in Kadoorie Hill in Kowloon Tong, one of Hong Kong’s most prestigious addresses, and the neighbourhood is home to some of the city’s wealthiest people.

 On 26 February 2023, the police found Choi's severed head and several of her ribs inside a pot of cooked soup.
 At the same time, the police arrested a fifth suspect in connection to the killing, a 47-year-old Ng Chi Wing (伍志榮), a mistress of Kwong Kau.
 She was said to have helped hide Alex Kwong before his apparent attempt to flee Hong Kong.
-The search for the other missing hands and torso and other body parts remained ongoing.
+The search for the missing hands and torso and other body parts remained ongoing.
 More than a hundred officers were mobilized to search for the other missing body parts.
 Currently, the police were searching through the North East New Territories Landfill in Ta Kwu Ling for the missing hands and torso.
 They are also currently questioning the villagers to seek more information needed to solve the case.
 DNA testing results revealed in March 2023 that the recovered head belonged to Choi.